sidesteps/WhyNotWin11/README.md

 # WhyNotWin11

+**STATUS: Your PC is not windows 11 compatible**
-### Because Linux desktops have a way better usability and are way less buggy.
-Oh, and it's free.
+**REASON: Linux desktops have a way better usability and are way less buggy.
+Oh, and it's free.**